Hot Spot (board game): Publication history

 In 1977, Metagaming Concepts pioneered the microgame, a small and relatively simple solitaire or two-person wargame packaged in a ziplock bag.
 Over the next five years, the company produced almost two dozen games in their MicroGame series.
 Hot Spot was the 15th game in the series, designed by W.G.
 Armintrout and published in 1979.

 Armintrout got the idea for the game's setting from two sources: a piece of artwork for the story "Collision Course" on the cover of the July 1972 issue of Analog that showed a mountain rising above a sea of lava; and a children's game he used to play with his sister that featured a rotating plastic mountain.

 Reception

 In Issue 29 of The Space Gamer, American game designer Steve Jackson liked the game, saying "On the whole, it's a good game — easily the best MicroGame to appear recently.
 If you like SF tactical games, buy it."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote that the game "shows that all hope for Metagaming is not lost; they're still capable of producing excellent work ...
+Well worth getting."

 In Issue 27 of Simulacrum, Brian Train noted, "On the face of it, this is an interesting situation, combining constraints of numbers, strength, mobility and time."
 Train found the game was relatively simple, except for the rules concerning the crustals' movement, collisions and damage taken.
 However, he found the simple victory condition "tends to stereotype play."